SKrotkih/NeuralNetwork/README.md

 # The neural network calculator

 The neural network simple example.
-Can add two decimal numbers up to 10.
+The iOS app can add two decimal numbers up to 10.

 ## Requirements